-This program is for the Active Duty or Reserve Member of the military who has been deployed outside of the State of Utah for at least 200 days of active duty military service.
+This program is for the Active Duty or Reserve Member of the military who have preformed "qualifying active duty military service" outside of the State of Utah for at least 200 days of active duty military service.

-Application must be filed in the year after the year during which claimant completes the qualifying active duty military service which begins on or after Jan 1, 2016. (for example: if the 200 days of active duty service was completed in 2016, then in the tax year 2017 the Armed Forces Exemption could be applied for and the taxes for 2017 would be abated) Claimant may claim one exemption only in the year the application is filed.
+Application must be filed in the year after the year during which claimant completes the qualifying active duty military service.
+Claimant may claim one exemption only in the year the application is filed.
 Application must be filed annually.

 Active component and qualifying service is defined below.

 "Active component of the United States Armed Forces" means active duty services in the United States Army, Navy, Air Force, Marine Corps, or the Coast Guard. §59-10-1027(1)(a)

 "The reserve components of the armed forces" are Army National Guard of the US, Army Reserve, Navy Reserve, Marine Corps Reserve, Air National Guard of the US, Air Force Reserve and the Coast Guard Reserve.
 10 U.S.C. §10101

 In order for the home or mobile home to qualify for the Armed Forces Exemption the active duty or reserve member must be the owner of the home or mobile home as of September 1st of current year.
 This home or mobile home must be the "primary residence" which is defined by applicable Utah law.